tushar-sharma/tushar-sharma.github.io/_posts/2023-08-29-week1-september-reflection-2023.md

 Learnt a new proverb, "one swallow doesn't make a summer".
 It means that a single event or occurrence does not necessarily indicate a trend or a larger pattern.

+Shoot the breeze.
+It means to have a informal conversations.

 ### Spanish

 ¿Dónde vives?
 It means where do you live.
 Of course vive would mean "I live".
 So, Yo vivo en Charlotte.
 This means I live in Charlotte.
 However if I have to say: I am from India, then I can say, "Soy de India".